gNerdLabs/pythonDevStack/README.md

 `newEnv` is whatever you would like to call it.

-personally I would `rm -rf .git` and only manage the contents of the `./app` dir you are about to create.
+personally I would `rm -rf .git` and only track the contents of the `./app` dir you are about to create.

 using an existing app: